 Second, you can make a copy of the shared files to your personal Google Drive.
 Search Google Drive for “from:”.
 Select all the documents you wish to save, and right-click (or control-click) on them to choose Make a Copy.
 This will copy the selected files permanently to your Google account and make you the “Owner” of the copy.

 Third, you can move it to a Google Drive space managed by AODocs, such as a folder within your Departmental Google Drive space.
-Doing this ensures that the ownership of the file is Swarthmore College… These drive spaces will have a prefix on the name in square brackets, like [ITS] or [ECON], or [PSYC] and the owner of the files and folders in that Google Drive space will be all the same, most likely Swarthmore College, or the name of your lab.
-Similarly, if you have a Google Drive space set up for your lab that’s outside your personal Drive space, you can similarly have student put the content in a folder you’ve shared there.
-If you don’t already have a research lab Google Drive space, and you’d like to request one, here’s a link to the Organization Google Drive Request Form.
+Doing this ensures that the ownership of the file is Swarthmore College… These drive spaces will have a prefix on the name in square brackets, like [BIOL] or [ECON], or [PSYC] and the owner of the files and folders in that Google Drive space will be all the same, most likely Swarthmore College, or the name of your lab.
+Similarly, if you have a Google Drive space set up for your lab that’s outside your personal Drive space, you can similarly have students put the content in a folder you’ve shared there.
+If you don’t already have a research lab Google Drive space, and you’d like to request one, please contact the Help Desk (email@example.com, x4357), or you can fill out the AODocs Drive folder request form to request it.
 We strongly recommend that you have a research space set up, if you regularly collect digital files from students.
 It’s not just good for this purpose, but can be a great resource for sharing critical files with your lab group in a common place, without having to send email constantly!